visits when the storms blow hard

 Habitat

 Antarctic and subantarctic coastlines and surrounding frozen seas.
-Requires ice-free ground for nesting during brief Antarctic summer.
-Relies on stable sea ice conditions for foraging and access to prey.
+Requires ice-free ground for nesting during the brief Antarctic summer.
+Relies on stable sea ice conditions for foraging and access to prey in the Southern Ocean.

 Range

-Antarctic and subantarctic coastlines.
-Occasionally found as vagrant on New Zealand's South Island and subantarctic islands after being blown off course by severe storms in the Southern Ocean.
+Found on Antarctic and subantarctic coastlines.
+Occasionally found as a vagrant on New Zealand's South Island and subantarctic islands after being blown off course by severe storms in the Southern Ocean.

 Endemism